Inclement Weather? If Brighton Area Schools are closed, our evening classes are cancelled and every attempt will be made to reschedule.

 More comments along with class rosters are noted on my Trainer's Bark Newsletter.
 Use the "News Referrals" link found at the top of this page (blue rectangle).

 From the litter to your best friend...
 Training director and instructor - Mary T. Ratelle.
 My background link is at the bottom of this page.
 Offering pet owners a unique hands-on, praise reward program for companion dogs.
 This approach is based on building a relationship to help your pet gain confidence and self esteem with manners - not clickers & treats, toys, electronics or remotes!
-While enhancements to my program have taken place since the early years, my base has stayed the same - because it works!
+While enhancements to my program have taken place since the early years, my base has stayed the same, based on common sense - because it works!
 Praise is the best 'positive' training, as you always have it with you and there is no need to keep your pet 'hungry' (not very positive from a pet's view) so it will (hopefully) perform for a treat!

 This Results simple and efficient approach works best when started with a puppy, however Results may be attained with older pets, too when mutual respect, responsible care and fulfilling exercise needs are provided.
 Proper handling in between structured leash training sessions is just as important as teaching responses to commands.
 Thus, the first class is for trainers and their mature household members, the pets stay home!